gloveboxes/Azure-Sphere-Rover-Bot-FreeRTOS-with-Azure-IoT/README.md

 ### Azure IoT Highlevel Application

-The application running on the Azure Sphere A7 Highlevel application core is responsible for less timing sensitive tasks such as establishing WiFi/Network connectivity, negotiating security and connecting with Azure IoT Central, updating the device twin and send telemetry messages.
+* The application running on the Azure Sphere A7 Highlevel application core is responsible for less timing sensitive tasks such as establishing WiFi/Network connectivity, negotiating security and connecting with Azure IoT Central, updating the device twin and send telemetry messages.

+### Extending

+* I am thinking about extending this solution with a local TinyML module for smarter navigation.

 --